Last updated: May 4, 2026

 - If the hours are too low, ask for a reassessment or review.
 Explain what tasks are still not safely covered and what changed.

-- Appeal quickly.
-The DHS appeal page says many Medicaid service appeals must be requested within 30 calendar days of the notice date.
-You can use the Arkansas hearing request form, email DHS.Appeals@dhs.arkansas.gov, or mail the request to the DHS Office of Appeals and Hearings, P.O.
+- Use the right appeal contact.
+You may be able to use the hearing request form, email DHS.Appeals@dhs.arkansas.gov, or mail the request to the DHS Office of Appeals and Hearings, P.O.
 Box 1437, Slot S101, Little Rock, Arkansas 72203-1437.

 - Ask about continuation of help.
 Arkansas says hearings are usually by telephone unless someone asks for an in-person hearing.
-Under the IndependentChoices rules, if someone is involuntarily disenrolled, Medicaid personal care through an agency continues during the appeal.
+Under IndependentChoices rules, if someone is involuntarily disenrolled, Medicaid personal care through an agency continues during the appeal.

 Plan B / backup options